- bisoprolol fumarate

 The treatment with bisoprolol must not be stopped abruptly since this might lead to a transitory worsening of condition.
 Especially in patients with ischaemic heart disease, treatment must not be discontinued suddenly.
 Gradual reduction of the daily dose is recommended.

-Renal or liver impairmentThere is no information regarding pharmacokinetics of bisoprolol in patients with chronic heart failure and with impaired liver or renal function.
+Renal or hepatic impairmentThere is no information regarding pharmacokinetics of bisoprolol in patients with chronic heart failure and with impaired liver or renal function.
 Uptitration of the dose in these populations should therefore be made with additional caution.

 ElderlyNo dosage adjustment is required.